-After going through the offence report and statements of the CB & the exporter, I find that the exporter in his statement has admitted that he was not able to make invoices so, the same were prepared by the CB.
-I find that these invoices did not contain details of the name and complete address of the traders from whom impugned goods had been purchased as mandated in circular 16/2009 dated 25.05.2009 for drawback scheme.
-The impugned goods were of cheaper material & the fact is also corroborated from the report of Consulate General of India.
-Thus, CB failed to advise his client to comply with the Drawback Rules, 1995.
+I find that the exporter in his statement has stated that he was unable to make invoices, so the same were prepared by the CB on his behalf and further, from the scrutiny of the documents, I find that these invoices did not contain details of the name and complete address of the traders from whom impugned goods had been purchased as mandated in circular 16/2009 dated 25.05.2009.

-I find that the CB firm prepared the invoices themselves after the exporter showed them the samples of the goods (whenever required).
-Hence, it is not possible that the impugned goods were exported without wilful collusion with the custom broker.
-The CB firm was present during examination of the goods, hence the fact can not be denied that they were well aware of the over-pricing of the goods.
-However, the CB did not bring the matter to the notice of the Deputy Commissioner of Customs or Assistant Commissioner of Customs thereby contravening the provision of Regulation 10(d) of CBLR, 2018.
-Hence the CB cannot shy away from the responsibilities & obligations cast upon them under regulation 10(d) of CBLR, 2018.
+From perusal of offence report, I find that the exporter showed the sample of the goods to the CB whenever required but the CB firm never noticed overpricing of the goods or they chose to be silent, so it is not possible for exporter to export the impugned goods without wilful collusion with the custom broker & it appears that the CB was well aware of the over-pricing of the goods.
+Still the CB did not bring the matter to the notice of the Deputy Commissioner of Customs or Assistant Commissioner of Customs thereby contravening the provision of regulation 10(d) of CBLR, 2018.